 2. Examine where you are now

-Tip: don’t be afraid to get professional help in doing these calculation from an accredited financial adviser or accountant.
+Tip: don’t be afraid to get professional help in doing these calculations from an accredited financial adviser or accountant.

 3. Make a budget

-- Your last 3 months bank statements (preferably three months)
+- Last 3 months bank statements (preferably three months)

-- Your payslips (plus any other side-income you may have)
+- Payslips (plus any other side-income you may have)